hapijs/hapi/API.md

 - `tls` - used to create an HTTPS connection.
 The `tls` object is passed unchanged as options to the node.js HTTPS server as described in the [node.js HTTPS documentation](http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener).
+  Set to `true` when passing a `listener` object that has been configured to use TLS directly.
 - Any [connections configuration server defaults](#server.config.connections) can be included to override and customize the individual connection.